AIS-Bonn/opt_control/README.md

 ### Waypoints
 List of waypoints the trajectory has to cross.
 Each waypoint is 5-dimensional, consisting of position, velocity, acceleration, velocity prediction, and acceleration prediction (currently not functional) per axis.
+Waypoints can have undefined (NaN) components, but at least one derivative (position, velocity or acceleration) has to be defined.
+Undefined components will be chosen so that the trajectory is time-optimal and does not violate constraints.
 The velocity prediction variable describes the motion of the waypoint.
 This enables the method to generate interception trajectories.
 Velocity and acceleration are waypoint-centric.
 This means, if a waypoint is moving, the allocentric velocity in the waypoint is waypoint velocity + waypoint velocity prediction.

 ### V_max